Speed is crucial for the success of an eCommerce site. It not only improves customer experience, but it directly impacts conversions and sales.

 - Their servers are optimized for speed and performance.
 This means built-in caching, security, and other features to improve performance.

 We recommend using SiteGround.
-They are one of the officially recommended WordPress hosting providers.
+This is where we host WPBeginner, and they are one of the officially recommended WordPress hosting providers.

 SiteGround servers run on the Google Cloud Platform, which is known for high performance.
 They have built-in caching and even have their own optimization plugin that automatically implements many of the performance tips that we will recommend later in this article.